Brunei - BN - BRN - BRU - East and Southeast Asia

 Exports - commodities

-refined petroleum, natural gas, crude petroleum, industrial hydrocarbons, industrial alcohols (2021)
+refined petroleum, natural gas, crude petroleum, hydrocarbons, fertilizers (2022)

 Exports - partners